KaneGreen/msfs2020checksum/README.md

 4. For the comparison results, you can refer to [here](compare_doc/README.md).

 ## Technical notes
-* I only have the MS Store version of MSFS 2020 on which this tool is tested and available.
+* I only have the MS Store version of MSFS2020 on which this tool is tested and available.
 This tool theoretically supports the Steam version, but I didn't test it.
 * There should be no symbolic links or hard links in the package directory.
 If there are symlinks or hard links, there may be some unexpected results.